 As such, pumps used for these purposes are required to meet a rigid set of performance standards, including repeatable pump control for accurate dosing, high suction lift, high flexural fatigue strength and chemical resistance in order to uphold the integrity of the sample.

 For OEMs that develop water sampling and analysis instruments, selecting the appropriate equipment tubing is an essential component in meeting these criteria.

-For instance, Saint-Gobain offers flexible tubing solutions that were specially engineered for accurate, reliable performance in water sampling and analysis applications.
+For instance, Saint-Gobain offers flexible tubing solutions that are specially engineered for accurate, reliable performance in water sampling and analysis applications.

 Tygon® SPT-60 L is a platinum-cured silicone tubing developed for accurate dosing in peristaltic pumps, offering sample integrity along with reliability and long-life performance in water sampling applications.
 With its exceptional dimensional stability and surface smoothness, Tygon SPT-60 L enables peristaltic pumps to have a suction capability of up to 29 feet, eliminating the need for priming and providing added flexibility during installation.

 Additionally, Tygon SPT-60 L was engineered with outstanding chemical resistance to decrease the likelihood of leaching or absorption of chemicals that could affect the overall composition and integrity of the sample.